Information Regarding Community Based Mental Health Services

 Release of Information (ROI)

-Schools or community providers may ask families to sign a Release of Information (ROI) form.
-This allows limited communication between the school and the counselor, when appropriate.
+Schools or providers may ask you to sign a Release of Information (ROI) form.
+This allows limited communication between the school and the provider when appropriate.

 The purpose of an ROI is to:

-Better support the student when concerns impact their school experience
+- Better support the student when concerns affect school functioning

-Signing a release is always voluntary, and families can specify what information may be shared.
-Families are also allowed to revoke consent at any time.
+Signing a release is voluntary.
+Families can specify what information may be shared and may revoke consent at any time.

 Types of Community-Based Mental Health Services